-• Collection boxes: Over 3,000 collection boxes and posters distributed to schools, offices and retailers for portable batteries and small accumulators e.g. mobile phones, including 'ECO PACK' battery collection boxes (picture).
+Collection boxes: Over 3,000 collection boxes and posters distributed to schools, offices and retailers for portable batteries and small accumulators e.g. mobile phones, including 'ECO PACK' battery collection boxes (picture).

 • Campaigns: The coverage of all separately collected wastes allows BAO and other waste management companies to conduct broad awareness creation measures, educating end-users and especially children and students about waste separation in general.
 Campaigns targeted at younger age groups include school collection competitions, an educational film, entitled 'Better way' (explaining the harmful effects of batteries on the environment and what to do with them in 15 minutes) and an online game.
+The school campaign 'Clean Latvia' run by Zala Josta from 2014 to 2016 called on educational institutions to collect waste batteries and offered cash rewards of EUR 200 - 400 for best performers.
+In May 2016, Zala Josta, along with 40 environment related organisations, arranged a festival in Lucavsala Recreation Park in Riga which offered a wide range of environmental education and recreation programs for different age groups.